 While baking soda is more often known for its odor control qualities, it does have natural whitening capabilities that are appreciated by people who would rather not turn to bleach.

 Adding baking soda to the laundry gently cleans your clothes and removes tough smells and stains.
 It also softens clothes and boosts the detergent's power.
 It even keeps the washing machine clean.
-Baking soda is known to keep whites white, but it doesn't have the strong bleaching effect of chlorine bleach.

 To use baking soda in the laundry, add the detergent and clothes to the water as usual.
 Then add 1/2 cup of baking soda to the filled washing machine.